 After Adoption in Perth

 Writer - Public Relations - Literary Events / In Conversations

-Jo Sparrow has more than twenty years experience in public relations and has worked as an educator, workshop facilitator, spokesperson, speaker, MC and host of literary events.
-Most recently she managed literary and bookselling events and promotion for BOOK FACE bookstores (including partnerships with Ipswich Libraries and the University of Southern Queensland).
+Jo Sparrow has two decades experience in public relations and has worked as an educator, workshop facilitator, spokesperson, speaker, MC and host of literary events.
+Most recently, she managed literary and bookselling events and promotion for BOOK FACE bookstores (including partnerships with Ipswich Libraries and the University of Southern Queensland).
 She has acted as MC, facilitated workshops, written and delivered training, radio and television interviews and led literary in conversations with touring authors for Ipswich Libraries, Jigsaw Queensland, Queensland Writers Centre, RACQ and USQ.
 Some of the guests she has worked with include: Trent Dalton, Matthew Reilly, Glen McGrath, Adam Liaw, Candice Fox, Scott Stephens, Cathy McLennan, Sofie van Kempen, Jacqueline Harvey, Yvonne Gallagher, George Ivanoff, Cass Moriarty, Belinda Murrell, Peter Fitzsimons, Shelley Davidow, Frances Whiting, Nike Sulway, Kylie Kaden, Sandie Docker, Steve Mascord, Helene Young, Melissa Fagan, Kylie Chan, Samantha Wheeler, Nicole Alexander, and Mary-Rose MacColl.
 To enquire about these services for your event, please contact Jo on 0438 309 096 or email by clicking the button below.

 This paper, published in TEXT Journal, discusses my quest for a narrative means to give voice to the story of my adoption.
 The memoir investigates the adoption wounds I sustained when separated at birth from my biological mother and was adopted three weeks later into a family with three existing biological children.